-After the issuance of guidance by the Secretary pursuant to DRA § 6021(b), the Maine Medicaid Agency, if it elects to be exempt from the federal standards, shall notify the Secretary in writing within the period of time prescribed by the Secretary.
+If the MaineCare program elects at some future time to be exempt from the federal standards, it shall notify the Secretary in writing within the period of time prescribed by the Secretary.

 I. Federal Long-Term Care Insurance Program.
 The Superintendent recognizes that the enabling law for the Federal Long-Term Care Insurance Program ("FLTCIP"), 5 U.S.C. §§ 9001-9009, provides for the preemption of state laws with respect to this program.
 Therefore, a certification by the Director of the U.S. Office of Personnel Management that a certificate issued pursuant to the FLTCIP qualifies as a Partnership Policy shall be sufficient to qualify the certificate for the Asset Disregard.